JulianR0/monstermod-redo/README.md

 Keeping track of the number of precached content will allow you to maximize the number of monsters you can use without risking going over the limits.

-## Known Bugs
+## Known Bugs and Issues

 I'm aware that the plugin is far from perfect, and there are a few things that need polishing *-especially the AI-*.
 I'll try to fix/will be fixing as the project evolves:

 - Rarely, Stukabats will become unable to fly towards their target, standing in air doing seemingly nothing.

-Cause of bug unknown.
+- Monsters are very prone to gibbing when hurt during death animations.

 There are probably more issues that aren't listed here, I'll attempt to fix them as I find them.
 Of course, any bug report is welcome.
 If reporting a bug, try to explain step by step how the bug ocurred.
 The easier it is to replicate a bug, the easier it is to locate it and fix it.